shenzj1994/simple_data_loader/README.md

 ## Running Examples

-To see the DataLoader in action, run the example script:
+To see the SimpleDataLoader in action, run the example script:

 ```bash
 python example_usage.py